guoqingbao/vllm.rs/docs/mcp_tool_calling.md

 The **Model Context Protocol (MCP)** is a standardized protocol for connecting LLMs to external tools and services. vLLM.rs supports:

-- **Stdio transport**: Connect to MCP servers via command-line processes
+- **Stdio transport**: Connect to local MCP servers via command-line processes
+- **HTTP/SSE transport**: Connect to remote MCP servers via HTTP (with custom headers for authentication)
 - **Multi-server support**: Configure multiple MCP servers with automatic tool name prefixing
 - **Automatic tool injection**: MCP tools are injected into the prompt when configured
 - **Internal tool execution**: Tool calls are executed automatically with 60-second timeout